 The arrival of such an immense Crusader Army virtually guaranteed the capture of Jerusalem and the eventual defeat of Saladin.
 But unexpecedly, the expulsion of Islamic Forces from the near East would also enable the Italian City-States to maintain their trade with the Levant.
 Ironically, this counter-productive outcome would constrain the further development of the nation-states of north-western Europe.

-In 1812, on this day inaugural President of the Confederate States of America Alexander H. Stephens was born in Crawfordville, Georgia.
+In 1883, on this day inaugural President of the Confederate States of America Alexander H. Stephens died in Atlanta, Georgia.
+He was seventy-one years old.

 After the election of 1860 gave Lincoln the White House, Stephens was sent as a delegate to the convention judging the question of secession.
 Stephens opposed it, arguing that the South bide its time, but was eventually convinced on the grounds of the North not abiding by the Fugitive Slave Law.
 As one of his first acts in the presidency, Stephens gave his impromptu "Cornerstone Speech" in Savannah describing the new constitution the convention had written, clarifying its differences from that of the United States.
 While Lincoln referred to the famous line "all men are created equal" in the Declaration of Independence, Stephens replied, "Our new Government is founded upon exactly the opposite ideas" and called slavery a "natural and moral condition".
 Stephens also outlined economic independence rather than the Federalism of the North, stating, "If Charleston harbor needs improvement, let the commerce of Charleston bear the burden.
 If the mouth of the Savannah river has to be cleared out, let the sea-going navigation which is benefited by it, bear the burden".